 - Further develop and maintain a diverse, equitable, and inclusive academic curriculum grounded in the liberal arts and sciences and a strong co-curriculum integrated with the curriculum.

-- Further enhance the university’s ability to attract, inspire and retain a student body of exceptionally high quality, able to meet and benefit from the academic challenges and opportunities for deep learning, intellectual and personal growth, and strong outcomes offered by a Puget Sound education.
+- Further enhance the university’s ability to attract, retain, and inspire a diverse student body of exceptionally high quality, able to meet and benefit from the academic challenges and opportunities for deep learning, intellectual and personal growth, and strong outcomes offered by a Puget Sound education.

 - Further develop and maintain a physical plant, library, equipment, and technology necessary to support a first-rate academic and co-curricular program, while also advancing institutional commitments to environmental justice and sustainability.